our courses

 The Attingham Study Programme

-The cost of the course is £3,200.
+The cost of the course is £3,900.
 This includes standard accommodation, breakfast, most lunches and dinners.
 Tuition, admissions and travel by private coach during the course are also included.
 All bedrooms are for single occupancy and have en-suite facilities.
+The cost of flights to and from Spain is not included.

 Applications